DRIVE-Lab-BGU/IPC2026/index.md

 The International Probabilistic Planning Competition is organized in the context of the International Conference on Planning and Scheduling (ICAPS).
 It empirically evaluates state-of-the-art planning and Learning systems on a number of benchmark problems.
 The goals of the IPC are to promote research, highlight challenges in the planning community and provide new and interesting problems as benchmarks for future research.

 Since 2004, probabilistic tracks have been part of the IPC under different names (as the International Probabilistic Planning competition or as part of the uncertainty tracks).
 After 2004, 2006, 2008, 2011, 2014, 2018, and 2023 the 8th IPPC will be held in 2026 and conclude together with ICAPS, in July 2026, in Dublin (Ireland).
-This time it is organized by Ayal Taitler Yuval Aroosh and Palash Chatterjee.
+This time it is organized by Ayal Taitler, Yuval Aroosh and Palash Chatterjee.

 ## Calls